psth2876/student_analysis/README.md

 ![Chart, bar chart Description automatically generated](media/image16.jpg)

-> *Figure 49: Number of Students weekly study time with respect to
+> *Figure: Number of Students weekly study time with respect to
 > failures according to gender .*

 The above graph represents that number of male students who study less